mikelueck/perpetua/README.md

 What scripts and configuration files are required to deploy this?

+* [ML]Push to Container Registry (Make)

 We are looking specifically for details to deploy the container to a server.
 These may be in the form of shell scripts or cloud automation tooling like Ansible/Terraform/Helm/Nomad/Docker.

 Discuss how to scale this application, if possible - how horizontal scaling can be handled automatically.

+* [ML] Setup a loadbalancer in front of the instances so they can be horizontally scaled as required without needing network configuration changes

 This exercise should take no more than ~3 hours.